Mumbai: Politics

 In the Maharashtra state assembly elections held every five years, Mumbai is represented by 36 assembly constituencies.
-A member of the legislative assembly (MLA) to the Maharashtra Vidhan Sabha (legislative assembly) is elected from each of the assembly constituencies.
-In the 2019 state assembly election, out of the 36 assembly constituencies, 16 were won by the BJP, 11 by the Shiv Sena, 6 by the Congress, 2 by the NCP and one by independent candidate.
+A member of the legislative assembly to the Maharashtra Vidhan Sabha (legislative assembly) is elected from each of the assembly constituencies.
+In the 2024 state assembly election, out of the 36 constituencies, 15 were won by the BJP, 10 by Shiv Sena (UBT), six by the Shiv Sena, three by the Congress, and one each by the NCP and an independent.

-Elections are also held every five years to elect corporators to power in the MCGM.
-The Corporation comprises 227 directly elected Councillors representing the 24 municipal wards, five nominated Councillors having special knowledge or experience in municipal administration, and a mayor whose role is mostly ceremonial.
-In the 2012 municipal corporation elections, out of the 227 seats, the Shiv Sena-BJP alliance secured 107 seats, holding power with the support of independent candidates in the MCGM, while the Congress-NCP alliance bagged 64 seats.
-The tenure of the mayor, deputy mayor, and municipal commissioner is 2 1/2 years.
+Elections are held every five years to elect the corporators of the BMC.
+The Corporation comprises 227 directly elected Councillors representing the 24 municipal wards, five nominated Councillors with knowledge of municipal administration, and a ceremonial mayor.
+In the 2026 municipal corporation elections, out of the 227 seats, the BJP-Shiv Sena alliance secured 118 seats, with the BJP winning 89 seats.